genular/pandora/README.md

 ## Intro

-`PANDORA` is a modular open-source software that facilitates data analysis and knowledge discovery in biology and medicine.
-It is designed to empower non-technical and technical researchers to identify crucial patterns in biomedical data by providing an easy-to-use graphical user interface and standardized pipelines.
-It offers more than 200 machine-learning algorithms to choose from, including hierarchical clustering, correlation, PCA analysis, UMAP, t-SNE, and others.
-The software also features a drag-and-drop user interface, support for high-sparsity data, local and cloud data storage, built-in data preprocessing, and a variety of visualization algorithms for exploratory data analysis.
+`PANDORA` is a machine learning (ML) tool that can be used to integrate various data types, including clinical, transcriptome and microbiome data and find connections in large datasets.

+It can be used for a variety of use cases, for example:
+- Identify markers in a patient's blood associated with a severe infection
+- Find certain bacteria in the gut related to type of cancer
+- Predict the outcome of a disease

 ## Installation Quick-start